Packers vs. Steelers odds, picks, bets, predictions for 'Sunday Night Football' from proven model

 Aaron Rodgers will host his longtime former team when the Green Bay Packers (4-1-1) visit the Pittsburgh Steelers (4-2) on 'Sunday Night Football' in NFL Week 8.
 Rodgers and the Steelers should be extra motivated to get back into the win column following a 33-31 loss to Joe Flacco and the Cincinnati Bengals.
 Jordan Love and Packers will be a confident bunch, however, following their come-from-behind 27-23 victory against the Arizona Cardinals in Week 7.

 Kickoff from Acrisure Stadium is set for 8:20 p.m.
 ET.
 Green Bay is a 3-point favorite in the latest Packers vs. Steelers odds, and the over/under for total points scored is 45.5.
-The Packers are -157 money line favorites (risk $157 to win $100), while the Steelers are +132 underdogs.
+The Packers are -157 money line favorites (risk $157 to win $100), while the Steelers are +132 underdogs (risk $100 to win $132).
 Before making any Steelers vs. Packers picks, be sure to see what the SportsLine projection model has to say.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your bet wins + 3 months of NBA League Pass: